ppy/osu-wiki/wiki/Submission/en.md

 This symbol is given to beatmaps which **fail to follow even the most basic of guidelines**, such as having wildly incorrect timing or objects placed at random on the grid and/or timeline, and thus need a lot of improvement to even begin considering to Rank them.

 A Nuke symbol on a beatmap does not mean the moderators disapprove of it in general.
 It just means they disapprove of *its current condition*.
-If your beatmap is marked with a Nuke, don't worry - you can usually turn this around if you're determined:
+If your beatmap is marked with a Nuke, do not worry - you can usually turn this around if you're determined:

 -   Pay close attention to the moderator's comments and suggestions in the thread.
 -   Read the [Beatmapping](/wiki/Beatmapping), Help pages, and/or watch tutorials on beatmapping.